 - Develop and build relationships with a local community, other journalists.

-- Develop a global mindset, be strategic and adapt to changing media landscape.
+- Develop a global mindset, be strategic, and adapt to the changing media landscape.

 - Learn how to be a good listener.